 There have been studies linking untreated hearing loss to a higher risk of dementia and an overall decrease in cognitive function.
 Untreated hearing loss often leads to anxiety and depression, which can stem from the social withdrawal and isolation experienced by those with hearing loss.

 Children with untreated hearing loss have a delay in the development of speech and language skills.
 They may not be able to clearly hear their parents, teachers, or classmates, which can cause them to fall behind their peers in academic performance, especially in reading and mathematical skills.
 They also may experience depression and isolation.
 See our article on Developmental Milestones for more information on this important topic.

 Hearing Tests - What to expect:

 Hearing loss is often progressive and can be hard to notice until you or a loved one develops signs of hearing loss.
 It is important to obtain a baseline hearing test and monitor changes over time to treat hearing loss as soon as possible.
-If you experience a sudden change in your hearing, seek medical attention as soon as possible from a knowledgable provider.
-Initiating treatment quickly.
-Accurate and quick diagnosis and treatment can result in better outcomes.
+If you experience a sudden change in your hearing, seek medical attention as soon as possible from a knowledgeable provider.
+Getting a quick and accurate diagnosis and treatment can result in better outcomes.